zarusz/SlimMessageBus/docs/intro.t.md

 This approach allows SMB to send polymorphic message types (messages that share a common ancestry) and even send unrelated message types via the same topic/queue transport.

-This mechanism should work fine with serializers that support polimorphic serialization (e.g. Newtonsoft.Json) and have that feature enabled.
+This mechanism should work fine with serializers that support polymorphic serialization (e.g. Newtonsoft.Json) and have that feature enabled.
 In such case a message type discriminator (e.g. `$type` property for Newtonsoft.Json) will be added by the serializer to the message payload, so that the deserializer on the consumer end knows to what type to deserialize the message to.
 However, the `MessageType` header takes precedence in SMB in matching the correct consumer.

 > For better interoperability, the `MessageType` header is optional.
 This is to support the scenario that other publishing system does not use SMB nor is able to set the header.
 However, in the absence of `MessageType` header the SMB consumer side, should expect only one type per topic/queue.
 If there were more than one message types on the same topic (or queue) SMB would not be able to infer what type actually arrived.